Back to Blog

 What is the SEP Tax in Kenya and What It Means for Digital Businesses After DST?

 The SEP Tax in Kenya refers to the Significant Economic Presence Tax, introduced as a replacement or evolution following the Digital Services Tax (DST).
 It targets non-resident digital businesses with significant economic activity in Kenya, taxing revenues from services like online advertising, data sales, and digital marketplaces based on user engagement or revenue thresholds, even without a physical presence.
-For digital businesses, it means mandatory registration, compliance with Kenyan tax authorities, and potential liabilities up to 3% of gross turnover, shifting from DST's focus to broader economic footprint metrics.
+For digital businesses, it means mandatory registration, compliance with Kenyan tax authorities, and a charge of about 3% effective on the deemed Kenyan profit, shifting from DST's focus to broader economic footprint metrics.

 How does the SEP Tax in Kenya differ from the previous DST for digital businesses?

 Unlike the DST, which was a 1.5% levy on gross transaction value for specified digital services, the SEP Tax in Kenya adopts a broader "economic presence" test, considering factors like user numbers, data usage, and revenue attribution in Kenya.
-For digital businesses after DST, this means expanded scope beyond just marketplaces or streaming to include more platforms, with thresholds for triggering tax (e.g., KES 5 million in annual Kenyan revenue), requiring detailed tracking of Kenyan-sourced income.
+For digital businesses after DST, this means expanded scope beyond just marketplaces or streaming to include more platforms, with a registration threshold for triggering tax that KRA sets, requiring detailed tracking of Kenyan-sourced income.

 Which digital businesses are affected by the SEP Tax in Kenya after DST?